-3. The roads specified in the Second Schedule hereto are hereby declared to be 70 kilometres an hour speed limit areas pursuant to regulation 21 (2) of the Traffic Regulations 1976.
+3. The roads specified in the Second Schedule hereto are hereby declared to be 70 kilométres an hour speed limit areas pursuant to regulation 21 (2) of the Traffic Regulations 1976.

-4. The roads specified in the Triad Schedule hereto are hereby declared to be 70 kilometres.
+4. The roads specified in the Traffic Regulations

-areas pursuant to regulation 21 (2) of the Traine Regulations 1976.
+Article Proposition 21 (2) of the Habite Regulations 1976\.

-4. The roads specified in the Third Schedule hereto are hereby declared to be limited speed zones pursuant to regulation 21 (2) of the Traffic Regulations 1976.
+4. The roads specified in the Third Schedule hereto are hereby declared to be limited speed zones pursuant to regulation 21 (2) of the Traffic Regulations 1976\.

-5. The Traffic (Waipukurau District and Waipawa County) Notice 1977 dated the 14th day of October 1977, issued pursuant to section 52 of the Transport Act 1962 and regulation 27 of the Traffic Regulations 1976, which relates to roads situated within Waipukurau District at Kairakan Beach, Otane, Porangahau, Te Pacrafic Beach (Porangahau Beach) and Waipukurau, and within Waipawa County adjacent to Waipukurau, is hereby revoked.
+5. The Traffic (Waipukurau District and Waipawa County) Notice 1977 dated the 14th day of October 1977†, issued pursuant to section 52 of the Transport Act 1962 and regulation 27 of the Traffic Regulations 1976, which relates to roads situated within Waipukurau District at Kairakau Beach, Otane, Porangahau, Te Paerafii Beach (Porangahau Beach) and Waipukurau, and within Waipawa County adjacent to Waipukurau, is hereby revoked.